Canaccord Genuity (:) Receives Average Recommendation of “” from Brokerages

-Shares of Canaccord Genuity (:) have earned an average recommendation of “N/A” from the zero ratings firms that are covering the stock, Marketbeat reports.
+Canaccord Genuity (:) has been given a consensus recommendation of “N/A” by the zero ratings firms that are presently covering the stock, MarketBeat reports.

 About Canaccord Genuity